Hank O'Day: Return to umpiring

-Later life
+Later life, death, and Hall of Fame

 O'Day became an umpiring scout after he retired from active umpiring in 1927.
-In March 1935, he was said to be seriously ill with a stomach condition and it had become "doubtful if he will ever get up again".
+In March 1935, he was said to be seriously ill with a stomach condition, and his doctor said it was "doubtful if he will ever get up again".
 He died of bronchial pneumonia and cancer at the Presbyterian hospital in Chicago on July 2, 1935.
-He had outlived all his siblings, only two of whom had lived to the age of 45, and was survived by his nephew Henry McNamara (1899–1971), who had been born on O'Day's 40th birthday and was named for him; McNamara's family had lived with O'Day for some time after he was born.
-His funeral high mass at St. Jariath's Church was attended by baseball notables including Commissioner Kenesaw Mountain Landis, former NL president John Heydler, and former umpires Bob Emslie, Tom Connolly, Bill Klem and Lord Byron.
+His funeral high mass at St. Jarlath's Church was attended by baseball notables including Commissioner Kenesaw Mountain Landis, former NL president John Heydler, and umpires Bob Emslie, Tom Connolly, Bill Klem, and Lord Byron.
 O'Day was buried in Calvary Cemetery in Evanston, Illinois.

-O'Day was elected to the National Baseball Hall of Fame on December 3, 2012, by the Hall's new Pre-Integration Era Committee, which considers candidates from the era prior to 1947 once every three years, and was inducted the following July.
-His induction speech was given by his grandnephew Dennis McNamara, a former Chicago police officer with his own connection to baseball history, having introduced Hall of Famer Ron Santo to his wife Vicki.
+O'Day was elected to the National Baseball Hall of Fame on December 3, 2012, by the Hall's new Pre-Integration Era Committee, which considers candidates from the era prior to 1947 once every three years.
+He was inducted the following July.
+His grandnephew Dennis McNamara gave his induction speech.
+McNamara, a former Chicago police officer, had another connection to a Hall of Famer, having introduced Ron Santo to his second wife, Vicki.